Transactional or Transformational Leadership

 Nicolo Machiavelli 1469-1527

 Much has been written about the subject of leadership.
 Leadership is critical to the achievement of high performance, no matter what your business or area of responsibility.
-It is also essential in helping others aspire to and attain high levels of performance for themselves and the organization.
+It is also essential in helping others aspire to and attain high levels of performance for themselves and the organisation.
 Leadership has not stood still in the last decade and is continually being crafted to ensure that modern theories and practice are meeting the new demands of the marketplace (currently there are 80 models to choose from but of these can be collated under 5 or 6 headings or approaches).

 Modern leadership has its roots back in the works of such people as James McGregor Burns.
 In his book Leadership he introduces the notion of transactional and transformational leadership which have remained one of the most popular leadership models.

 Transactional leadership is built on reciprocity, the idea that the relationship between leader and their followers develops from the exchange of some reward, such as performance ratings, pay, recognition, and praise.
 It involves leaders clarifying goals and objectives, communicating to organize tasks and activities with the co-operation of their employees to ensure that wider organizational goals are met.
 Such a relationship depends on hierarchy and the ability to work through this mode of exchange.
-It requires leadership skills such as the ability to obtain results, to control through structures and processes, to solve problems, to plan and organize, and work within the structures and boundaries of the organization.
+It requires leadership skills such as the ability to obtain results, to control through structures and processes, to solve problems, to plan and organise and work within the structures and boundaries of the organisation.

 Transformational leadership, on the other hand, is concerned with engaging the hearts and minds of others.
 It works to help all parties achieve greater motivation, satisfaction and a greater sense of achievement.
 It requires trust, concern and facilitation rather than direct control.
 The skills required are concerned with establishing a long-term vision, empowering people to control themselves, coaching, and developing others and challenging the culture to change.
 In transformational leadership, the power of the leader comes from creating understanding and trust.
 In contrast, in transactional leadership power is based much more on the notion of hierarchy and position.